Bachelor of Arts in Education, English (English Education B.A.Ed.)

-Northeastern State University seeks to empower individuals to become socially responsible global citizens by creating and sustaining a culture of learning and discovery.
+The English Education program at Northeastern State University prepares highly competent teacher candidates who are qualified in the field of English and dedicated to teach students in grades 5-12.
 The Department of Languages and Literature serves as an educational partner collaborating with the College of Education preparing English Education majors to be educational leaders, teaching scholars, and creative developers of human potential who regard the whole person.

-- NCTE/NCATE Standards for Initial Preparation of Teachers of Secondary English Language Arts, Grades 7-12 (pdf)
+- NCTE Standards for the Initial Preparation of Teachers of English Language Arts (NCTE, 2021)

 Professional Licensure Disclosure